-As the model has become increasingly accepted into the mainstream, a growing number of entrants to the legal industry have sought to emulate the Keystone model.
-This means that today there are approximately 50 law firms structured in a similar way to Keystone delivering services across the full extent of the legal industry.
-A recent report from Codex Edge, using Atlas Data, reported that there are now over 3,500 lawyers working in what they call "platform firms".
-This is something which the Board considers to be a positive factor, as it demonstrates an evolutionary trend in favour of Keystone.
-Having enjoyed first mover advantage, Keystone has established itself as the premier organisation in this new genre, in terms of size, calibre of lawyer and market position such that for those lawyers whom we seek to attract, Keystone is the stand-out choice.
+With the Keystone model substantially accepted into the mainstream, a growing number of entrants to the legal industry have sought to emulate its success so that there are now more than 50 law firms structured in a similar way to Keystone, but varying in calibre, size and services being delivered.
+The 2024 report from Codex Edge, using Atlas Data, reported that there are now over 3,500 lawyers working in what they call "platform firms".
+This development is viewed by the Board as a positive evolution, as it demonstrates an ongoing trend in favour of the platform model in general and Keystone in particular.
+Having enjoyed first mover advantage, Keystone has established itself as the premier organisation in this new genre, leading the market in terms of size, calibre of lawyer and market position, such that for those lawyers whom we seek to recruit, Keystone is the stand-out choice.

-Whilst Keystone is widely considered the market leader amongst these "new law" businesses, the Directors consider that the Group's primary opportunity for growth exists across the entire mid-market, as Keystone's lawyers are predominantly recruited from the conventional firms operating in this segment of the market and not other platform firms.
+Whilst Keystone is widely considered the market leader amongst these "new law" businesses, the Directors consider that the Group's primary opportunity for growth exists across the entire mid-market, as Keystone's lawyers are predominantly recruited from the conventional firms operating in this segment of the market rather than other platform firms.